Senna Miangué

-Senna Malik Miangué (born 5 February 1997) is a Belgian professional footballer who plays as a defender in Nemzeti Bajnokság I club Győri ETO FC.
+Senna Malik Miangué (born 5 February 1997) is a Belgian professional footballer who plays as a defender in Kazakhstan Premier League club FC Aktobe.
 Having previously played in the academies of Beerschot and Royal Antwerp in his native Belgium, Miangué moved to Italy in 2013 to join Serie A side Internazionale.

 Club career

 Inter Milan

 He appeared on the bench for Inter for the first time on 10 April 2016.
 He made his Serie A debut for the club on 28 August 2016, coming off the bench for Davide Santon in a 1–1 draw with Palermo.
 Two days later, he was rewarded with a new four-year deal with the club.
 He made his UEFA Europa League debut for Inter on 29 September in a 3–1 loss to Sparta Prague.
 Miangué made a total of four appearances for the club before signing for Cagliari, initially on loan, and then permanently.